Chapel of the Fallen Eagles

-The sanctuary has fourteen pews that came from Jones County, Pennsylvania and were crafted in the late nineteenth century.
-The railings, lectern and choir stalls are also vintage pieces found in antique shops in Tennessee and Georgia and were donated to the Museum.
+The sanctuary has fourteen pews that came from Jones County, Pennsylvania, that were crafted in the late nineteenth century.
+The railings, lectern and choir stalls are also vintage pieces found in antique shops in Tennessee and Georgia.

-The most impressive features of the Chapel are the stained glass windows.
-All the windows have been provided by Eighth Air Force veteran groups or family members.
+The most impressive features of the chapel are the stained glass windows.
+These windows have been provided by Eighth Air Force veteran groups or family members.
 Jon Erickson is the artist and creator of the windows from the concepts presented to him by these groups.
-Aurora Glass studios of Savannah created all the windows.
+Aurora Glass studios of Savannah produced the windows.

 The Chapel is available for weddings, memorial services and church services by special request.